What I’ve learned from my special companion

 - Some vets are very caring of pets and their owners.

 - Dogs don’t worry about the weather.
-So you get wet, you get dry and life goes on!
+So what – you walk, it rains, you get wet, you get dry – and life goes on!

 Tawny was no stranger to fame